kmoppel/pg-open-datasets/README.md

 Datasets can also set some optional "attribute" files which currently are FYI, but later could be used for filtered runs.

 * dataset_type - textual | numerical | geospatial | mixed
-* dump_size - approximate download size in GB
+* dump_size - approximate download size in MB
-* restore_size - approximate restored-into-postgres size in GB
+* restore_size - approximate restored-into-postgres size in MB
-* restore_size_data_only - approximate restored-into-postgres size in GB when it supports DATA_ONLY_RESTORE
+* restore_size_data_only - approximate restored-into-postgres size in MB when it supports DATA_ONLY_RESTORE

+To find out how much disk space is needed to load all datasets run the `./calc_approx_datasets_total_size.sh` script.
+If the total size is too much to fit all datasets at once one can either leave some out or set `DROP_DB_AFTER_TESTING` which will process datasets one-by-one and drop after usage.

 ## Ideas / sources for adding more datasets